Introduction

 von_neumann_samples, avg_draws = exponential_von_neumann(n_samples)

-print(f"Von Neumann method required an average of {avg_draws:.2f} uniform draws per sample.")
+print(f"Von Neumann method used {avg_draws:.2f} uniform draws per sample on average.")

-Von Neumann method required an average of 4.30 uniform draws per sample.
+Von Neumann method used 5.91 uniform draws per sample on average.

 Verification and Comparison

-Now for the crucial test: do both methods actually produce the same distribution?
-And how do they compare in terms of performance?
+The critical test: do both methods actually produce the same distribution?
+And how do their performance characteristics compare?

 Visual Verification